-5 structures where Cllrs participate Councillors who serve in other structures have no platform to report to Council, but council structures. information sharing among members of Reporting to council and council structures.
+information sharing Reporting to council and council structures.
 To develop reporting template.
-Monitor and report progress Monitor and report progress implementation reporting is not The SDBIP reporting is shared among administrative structures but not with communities. developments occurring in their participating in PSCs.
-IDP Rep fora to include progress Resuscitate District Development Planning Forum focussing on IDP implementation and also report implementation in separate IDP Rep fora.
-Community Liaison officers to update communities on implementation. report progress Monitor, evaluate and apply corrective measures. · · The report has repeatedly pointed out on among others, Sector plans that are outdated with no plan in place to review. raised by MEC addressed on number of are due for review be on IDP, Budget & SDBIP. other issues are Monitor and apply improvement measures 8 The final Budget is often subjected to further adjustments by Council and that get completed a night prior submission to Treasury and thus leaving no time for IDP alignment.
-SDBIP is compiled on direct information from Directorates & not from the adopted IDP. alignment of plans in all three documents, IDP/Budget & SDBIP. report & PT Draft SDBIP as per the budget & IDP. completion of IDP and Budget and do cross-checks for alignment.
-Ensure timeous completion of IDP and Budget and do cross-checks for alignment.
+Monitor and report progress Monitor and report progress projects administrative structures but not with communities. informed on developments occurring in their vicinity. participating in PSCs.
+IDP Rep fora to include progress reporting.
+Resuscitate District Development Planning Forum focussing on IDP implementation and also report implementation in separate IDP Rep fora.
+Community Liaison officers to update communities on implementation. . • Monitor, evaluate and apply corrective measures.
+MEC's IDP Assessment reports on among others, Sector plans that raised by MEC addressed on number of , 3 other issues are Monitor and apply improvement measures misalignment that get completed a night prior alignment of plans in all three documents, report & PT Benchmarking alignment.
+Draft SDBIP as per the budget & IDP. completion of IDP and Budget and do cross-checks for alignment.
+Draft SDBIP as per Ensure timeous completion of IDP and Budget and do cross-checks for alignment.
 Draft SDBIP as per the budget & IDP.
-9 Lack of Shared vision Sector departments are NOT linking their plans with the vision & objectives of municipalities.
-Lack of integration of plans. should be guided by the Vision of Mopani DM. plans for municipalities at administrative level.
+9 Sector departments are NOT linking their plans with the vision & objectives of municipalities.
+Lack of integration of plans. the Vision of Mopani for municipalities and sector administrative level.
 All meeting Agenda to have foot note of Vision.
-Programmes are linked to strategic Monitor the linkage of all plans with the strategic objectives of the District.
+Programmes are Monitor the linkage of all plans with the strategic objectives of the District.